-In order to give explicit detail on the operationalization of the policy, improve coordination and reduce the fragmentation of social support programmes across national counterparts as well as, optimize the allocations for social protection interventions an integrated framework for social protection programme should be developed.
+An integrated framework for social protection programmes should be developed to give explicit detail on the operationalization of the policy, improve coordination and reduce the fragmentation of social support programmes across national counterparts as well as, optimize the allocations for social protection interventions.
 The aims of the integrated framework for social protection programmes are:

-- A clear definition of programme targets, the programmes that will be expanded and their roll-out plan, but also the programmes that will be phased-out, introduced, integrated or merged, and the key linkages between social protection programmes and interventions in other policy areas; - Rationalizing the provision of Social Protection and reducing fragmentation, leading to an increase on the impact of government intervention; - Ensuring that programme delivery is anchored on a coherent system structure interlinked from the policy, administrative and implementation levels; - Providing an improved framework to resource mobilization for social protection.
+- A clear definition of programme targets, the programmes that will be expanded and their roll-out plan, but also the programmes that will be phased-out, introduced, integrated or merged, and the key linkages between social protection programmes and interventions in other policy areas, including, for example, labour market programmes (such as public works or vocational training), agricultural support, efforts to increase women's financial inclusion, childcare, legal aid, disability-related services (e.g. community-based rehabilitation, assistive devices, personal assistance) and support for survivors of gender-based violence; - Rationalizing the provision of Social Protection and reducing fragmentation, leading to an increase in the impact of government intervention; - Ensuring that programme delivery is anchored on a coherent system structure interlinked from the policy, administrative and implementation levels; - Providing an improved framework for resource mobilization for social protection.